25% off sale, now through December 15. Use code: HOLIDAY at check out.

 You can see my latest comic book art by checking out my online comic book story, The Dream Awakens.
 Some pages were drawn digitally, others were drawn traditionally.
 Can you tell the difference?

-This video is of me drawing one of my favorite TV series of all time, using the Pentel brush on textured watercolor paper.
+This video is of me drawing one of my favorite characters from my favorite TV series of all time, Highlander: The Series.
+In this video, I’m using the Pentel brush on textured watercolor paper.
 Watch till the very end to see who it is!
-Hint: this series has a famous saying, “There can be only one!”

 I do enjoy using the Brush Pens for doing sketch drawings such as the one in the video below.
 I don’t have to dip them in ink like traditional brushes and there is now clean-up.
 I recommend using the brush pens for sketching.